 Unfortunately, universities tend to aggressively pursue even the most baseless allegations and impose draconian punishments, including expulsion, against accused students.
 Even where the allegation is false and the client is never charged with a crime, certain universities will routinely decide in favor of the accuser.
 “Due process,” too often, is not a part of the university administration’s vernacular.
 And the stakes in these cases are high.
 If you’re expelled, you may never be able to obtain a college degree and pursue the career you had always dreamed of.

 Fortunately, in recent years, the pendulum has begun to swing the other way.
 A series of significant court decisions have leveled the playing field, providing some modicum of due process.
 Even so, the deck is still often stacked against the accused student.

 Although a Title IX investigation is not a traditional court proceeding, you need a defense law firm by your side.
 Our law firm can force the university to adhere to recent court decisions requiring, for instance, cross-examination of the accuser.
 Our law firm can also help you mount a counter-investigation and provide the university with evidence of your innocence.
 And an attorney can create a favorable record in case the university decides against you and you need to initiate a civil lawsuit against the university.
 Again, your college degree and your career dreams are on the line.
 A Title IX investigation is nothing to play around with.

 Our highly experienced attorneys have worked in thousands of combined cases in various practice areas.
-No matter what criminal offense you have been accused of, our team is ready now to hear more about your case and advise you on the next steps you need to take.
+No matter what you have been accused of, our team is ready now to hear more about your case and advise you on the next steps you need to take.
 A few of our major practice areas are outlined below:

-Contact our defense attorneys by phone or online now and begin working with our team towards an exceptional case outcome.
+Contact our Michigan defense attorneys by phone or online now and begin working with our team towards an exceptional case outcome.
 We are available 24/7 for potential clients statewide.